How To Get Rid of Bed Bugs

 STEP 8: Monitor the affected areas and be ready to treat them again.

 Bed bugs remain a persistent nuisance because they can hide easily and multiply quickly.
-After a homeowner has treated all of the areas they believe to be infected, they should monitor them for the next few hours and days to ensure the bed bugs do not return.
+After a resident has treated all of the areas they believe to be infected, they will need to monitor them for the next few hours and days to ensure the bed bugs do not return.
 If they do, they’ll need to treat the area again.

 How to Get Rid of Bed Bugs Hire a Professional